Kalthoff repeater: Use

-In 1648, after Frederik III succeeded his father, he ordered that the Scanian Guard be equipped with Kalthoff repeaters.
+In 1648, after King Frederick III succeeded his father, he ordered that the Scanian Guard be equipped with Kalthoff repeaters.
 This order was fulfilled by Peter and Mathias Kalthoff (and possibly a few other gunsmiths) and the guns were issued in 1657.
-The Guards received about a hundred guns (some of the surviving guns are numbered via an engraving on the stock, 108 and 110 being the highest), and they are thought to have been used in the Siege of Copenhagen(1658–59) and the Scanian War.
-In 1659, during the Siege of Copenhagen, a royal bodyguard of Charles X was equipped with Kalthoff repeaters.
-By 1696 the guns had been removed from service.
+The Guards received about a hundred guns (some of the surviving guns are numbered via an engraving on the stock, 108 and 110 being the highest), and they are thought to have been used in the Siege of Copenhagen (1658–1659) and the Scanian War.
+In 1659, during the Siege of Copenhagen, a royal bodyguard of King Charles X was equipped with Kalthoff repeaters.
+By 1696, the guns had been removed from service.
 The Royal Armoury's inventory of 1775 still listed 133 repeating guns, by this time they were already regarded as antiques.

 Flaws

 Despite having a remarkably fast fire rate for the time, the Kalthoff could never have become a standard military firearm because of its cost.
-The mechanism had to be assembled with skill and care, and took far more time to assemble than an ordinary muzzle-loader.
+The mechanism had to be assembled with skill and care, and took far more time to assemble than an ordinary muzzleloader.
 Also, all the parts were interdependent; if a gear broke or jammed, the whole gun was unusable and only a specialist gunsmith could repair it.
 It needed special care; powder fouling, or even powder that was slightly wet, could clog it.
 Repeatedly firing the weapon created a buildup of powder fouling, making the lever increasingly hard to operate.
 Since it was so expensive to buy and maintain, only wealthy individuals and elite soldiers could afford it.

 Derivatives

 The Klett system

 The Klett system was another system used for repeating firearms, and was an improvement on the Kalthoff system.
 The oldest date found on guns using the system is 1652.
 Klett repeaters also use a horizontally rotating trigger guard to operate the weapon.
-The Klett system features two rotating screw breeches, which function like the breech of the Ferguson Rifle.
+The Klett system features two rotating screw breeches, which function like the breech of the Ferguson rifle.
 When the trigger guard is turned, the breeches descend and the rear cylinder collects powder from a magazine in the butt, and the front cylinder collects a ball from a magazine in the fore stock.
 A Klett carbine is described as firing "30 or 40 shots" in the memoirs of Prince Raimund Montecuccoli.